sul-dlss-deprecated/discovery-dispatcher/README.md

 ## Running tests

 ```
-bundle exec rspec spec
+rake
 ```

-Should be run automatically via Travis-CI
+Is also run automatically via Travis-CI

 ## Cronjob
 The dispatcher depends on a cron job that is scheduled to run every 15 minutes.
 You can change the schedule from ```config/schedule.rb```.
 The cronjob is calling "DiscoveryDispatcher.Monitor.run" to read the updates from purl fetcher server.
 The cronjob logs its activities on ```log/query_purl_fetcher.log```